Cambodia's Got Talent

 Cambodia's Got Talent is a Cambodian televised talent competition, and is part of the global Got Talent franchise created by Simon Cowell.
-The program premiered on Hang Meas HDTV on 30 November 2014 and is presented by Nhem Sokun and Per Chamrong.
+The program premiered on Hang Meas HDTV on 30 November 2014 and was presented by Nhem Sokun and Per Chamrong.

-The program attracts a variety of participants, from across Cambodia, to take part and who possess some form of talents, with acts ranging from singing, dancing, comedy, magic, stunts, variety, and other genres.
-Each participant who auditions attempts to secure a place in the live episodes of a season by impressing a panel of judges - consists of Neay Koy, Preap Sovath, Khat Sokhim and Neay Krem.
-Those that make it into the live episodes compete against each other for both the judges' and public's vote in order to reach the live final, where the winner receives a large cash prize.
+The program attracts a variety of participants, from across Cambodia, to take part and who possess some form of talent, with acts ranging from singing, dancing, comedy, magic, stunts, variety, and other genres.
+Each participant who auditions attempts to secure a place in the live episodes of a season by impressing a panel of judges - consisting of Neay Koy, Chea Vibol, Khat Sokhim, and Neay Krem.
+Those who make it into the live episodes compete against each other for both the judges' and the public's votes to reach the live final, where the winner receives a large cash prize.